Xilinx/Vitis-Tutorials/docs/Pathway3/BuildingAnApplication.md

    >* `../src/host.cpp`: Source files
    >* `-o 'host'`: Output name
    >* `-L$XILINX_XRT/lib/`: Look in XRT library
-   >* `-lOpenCL`: Search the named library during linking.
-   >* `-lpthread`: Search the named library during linking.
-   >* `-lrt`: Search the named library during linking.
-   >* `-lstdc++`: Search the named library during linking.
+   >* `-lOpenCL`, `-lpthread`, `-lrt`, and `-lstdc++`: Search the named library during linking

 ## Building the Hardware

 Next, you need to build the kernels that run on the hardware accelerator card.
-Building the kernels, like building the host application, requires compiling and linking.
+Like building the host application, building kernels also requires compiling and linking.
 The hardware kernels can be coded in C/C++, OpenCL C, or RTL.
 The C/C++ and OpenCL C kernels are compiled using the Vitis compiler, while RTL-coded kernels are compiled using the Xilinx `package_xo` utility.

-For details on both `v++` and `package_xo`, refer to the *Vitis Environment Reference Materials*.
+For details on both `v++` and `package_xo`, refer to the [Vitis Environment Reference Materials](https://www.xilinx.com/html_docs/xilinx2019_2/vitis_doc/yxl1556143111967.html).
 Regardless of how each kernel is compiled, both methods generate a Xilinx object file (XO) as an output.

 The object files are subsequently linked with the shell (hardware platform) through the Vitis compiler to create the FPGA binary file, or xclbin file.